MinishLab/semhash/README.md

 # Initialize a SemHash instance with the training data
 semhash = SemHash.from_records(records=train_texts)

-# Deduplicate the test data against the training data, with a specified threshold
+# Deduplicate the test data against the training data, optionally with a specific threshold
 deduplicated_test_texts = semhash.deduplicate(records=test_texts, threshold=0.9).deduplicated
 ```